Making a Pull Request

 The mechanics of pull requests in the Gitflow Workflow are the exact same as the previous section: a developer simply files a pull request when a feature, release, or hotfix branch needs to be reviewed, and the rest of the team will be notified via Bitbucket.

 Features are generally merged into the

 develop branch, while release and hotfix branches are merged into both

-master.
+main.
 Pull requests can be used to formally manage all of these merges.